troppes/kubelab/backend/README.md

 To set the primary admin.

 DEMO_DATA=FALSE
 This creates demo data to play around with the backend.
-The demo data creates three washing machines and a display user, which is useful for testing the frontend.

 ```PORT=3000```
 Set the desired port